aurora-website/website_v1/src/faq/README.md

 #### How can I report a bug or suggest something?

-You can do it here, on this Aurora’s official Telegram Group OR on Gitlab.
-In telegram group just remember to use `/bug` and `/suggestion` in start of your message.
-Optionally you can tag [@whyorean](https://t.me/whyorean).
+You can do it in the Aurora Store support group, Aurora Official support group or by opening an issue on GitLab with the issue template.
+Before anything, please check our [Bugs & Suggestions](https://t.me/aurorabugsandsuggestions) channel to see if your findings or suggestions have been reported and remember to use `/bug` and `/suggestion` at the  start of your message so that our bot picks up your message and forwards it to our channel.
+If urgent, you may tag [@whyorean](https://t.me/whyorean).

 #### Why does this even need the camera permissions?